François Blanc: Early life

-François was born on 12 December 1806 with his twin brother Louis.
-They grew up in a small town and were impressed every time circus came with a show - it seemed so interesting and simple so they followed the circus to learn all the tricks of the trade, boys were dreaming to become rich and successful and learnt so much and worked on different jobs.
+François and his twin brother Louis were born on 12 December 1806.
+Growing up in a small town, they were impressed every time a circus came to town.
+The show seemed so interesting and simple, so they followed the circus to learn all the tricks of the trade.
+The boys were dreaming of becoming rich and successful and learned much by working different jobs.

 Career

-The brothers started to work in gambling business in Marseilles and earning some money brothers decided to develop their business and started to speculate on government pensions and got into real estate development.
-In that way they attracted attention to their business and were arrested, but not for a long time because law was not adopted yet for such cases.
-They were released and moved to Paris, but after King Louis Philippe passed new laws they had to move again - to Luxembourg.
-They ran profitable business there but it was just the first little step to their success in Hesse-Homburg near Frankfurt, where brothers signed a contract with a monarch because of debts of the city and in order to develop tourism industry.
+The brothers started to work in gambling businesses in Marseilles and earned some money.
+They then decided to develop their own business and started to speculate in government pensions and real estate development.
+They soon attracted attention to their business and were arrested, but their sentence was short, because laws had not been adopted yet for such cases.
+They were released and moved to Paris, but after King Louis Philippe passed new laws, they had to move again - to Luxembourg.
+They ran a profitable business there but it was just a stepping stone to their success in Hesse-Homburg near Frankfurt, where the brothers signed a contract with the Landgrave to help service the debts of the city and to develop the tourism industry.

 One innovation was the introduction of the single 0 style roulette wheel in 1843.
 This allowed Bad Homburg to compete against the casinos of Paris which offered the traditional wheel with both single and double zero house pockets.
-A legend says that François Blanc supposedly bargained with the devil to obtain the secrets of roulette.
+Local legend says that François Blanc supposedly bargained with the devil to obtain the secrets of roulette.
 The legend is based on the fact that the sum of all the numbers on the roulette wheel (from 0 to 36) is 666, which is the "Number of the Beast".

-The venture was a great success, Homburg became popular in a moment with a lot of entertainment, gambling houses, hotels - all the richest and famous came there for new emotions and fun.
-In a while François Blanc was given the name "The Magician of Homburg".
+The venture was a great success, Homburg became popular overnight with lots of entertainment, gambling houses, and hotels - the rich and famous came there for a new diversion and fun.
+In a while François Blanc earned the nickname "The Magician of Homburg".

-Homburg could attract people only in summer months, during cold winter all the tourists preferred to rest in warmer places.
-It gave an idea to François to move to South and open all-year business.
+Homburg could attract visitors only in the summer months, as during the winter tourists preferred to travel to warmer places.
+This gave François the idea to move South and open a year-round business.